Open menu

 • Upgrades are done via software downloads after learning module completions.

-• The Control IQ algorithm uses a patient's programmed basal rates, and correction factors (ISF) and potentially other factors to make automated dose adjustments.
+• The Control IQ algorithm uses programmed basal rates, programmed correction factors (ISF), current glucose and 30 min predicted glucose, glucose target range, insulin on board and potentially other factors to make automated dose adjustments.
 Carbohydrate counting and food boluses are still required.
+Max bolus and Max basal do not influence the actions taken by the algorithm.
+At setup, weight and TDD are required.

 • When Control IQ is active, a patient can adjust basal rates, ISF, carb ratios and do an extended bolus of max 2 hrs.
 They cannot control insulin duration or create manual temporary basal rates when in control IQ.

-• Consideration: If A1c prior to the start of using a hybrid closed loop (HCL) could drop quickly by more than 2% over 3 months (particularly for those with A1c in double digits), consider discussions with the specialist physican and patient about higher temporary glucose targets.
+• AID Consideration: If A1c prior to the start of using an Automated Insulin Delivery (AID) pump could drop quickly by more than 2% over 3 months (particularly for those with A1c in double digits), consider discussions with the specialist physican and patient about higher temporary glucose targets.
 Rapid A1c improvements have been associated with changes in retinopathy and rarely, painful treatment induced neuropathy of diabetes (TIND) or insulin edema.

 • FYI: Tandem supplies can be purchased through DiabetesExpress.ca, DiabetesDepot.ca and Richmond Square Pharmacy (Calgary)